-- Push BS2 one time.
+- 1 Push BS2 one time.

 - 2 Push BS2 one more time.

 - 3 Push BS2 5 seconds.

 - 4 Leak detection function will start.
 To abort leak detection operation, push BS1.

-Result: If manual leak detection was executed, the result of leak detection is shown on the outdoor unit 7-segment display.
-Indoor units are in locked state (centralised control symbol).
-The result corresponds with the list below.
-To get more detailed information: check through mode 1 to know the exact amount.
+Result: When the manual leak detection is finished, the result is shown on the outdoor unit 7-segment display.
+The indoor units are in locked state (centralised control symbol).
 To return to normal state, push BS1.